-All new-to-WCC students are required to attend an Orientation session.
+All first-year college students are required to attend an Orientation session.
 At this meeting, students receive information about registration, campus resources, and college success.
-Contact Student Affairs at 808-235-7454 in Hale Akoakoa 232 to sign up.
+Contact Student Affairs at 808-235-7454 in Hale 'Ākoakoa 232 to sign up.
 Accommodations for distance learning (online) students can be made when signing up for orientation.